Email Us

 Steps in the Cast Urethane Prototypes Process by Fathom Precision

-Cast urethane prototypes are a manufacturing process that involve pouring liquid polyurethane into a mold to create solid plastic parts.
+Cast urethane prototypes are a manufacturing process that involves pouring liquid polyurethane into a mold to create solid plastic parts.
 This process is typically used to create prototypes, low-volume production, and replacement parts for existing products.
-Here are the steps involved in the cast urethane prototypes process:
+Here are the steps involved in the cast urethane molding process:

 Design Model